hannorein/rebound/doc/index.rst

 If you use the WHFast integrator, please cite Rein and Tamayo (2015).

 If you use the variational equations, please cite Rein and Tamayo (2016).

+If you use the JANUS integrator, please cite Rein and Tamayo (2018).

 If you use the MERCURIUS integrator, please cite Rein, Hernandez, Tamayo, Brown, Eckels, Holmes, Lau, Leblanc & Silburt (2019).